 Narrow stairs wind up to the 7 double or twin bedrooms, which are spread over 2 floors in the main house and the adjacent guest wing.
 Most feature silk drapes, plump cushions, snuggly rugs and warm colours; they’re not as lavish as some riads, but the overall effect is homely and very comfortable.

 The newer rooms in the guest wing are generally brighter-coloured.
-We stayed in the Red Room when we last visited in 2014, and we loved the vibrant walls (painted to match the bougainvillea outside) and the open fireplace (which staff will light on request).
+We stayed in the Red Room when we last visited, and we loved the vibrant walls (painted to match the bougainvillea outside) and the open fireplace (which staff will light on request).
 Rooms in the main house are decorated in more subdued tones and are further from the pool, so they're a little quieter.

 All rooms have ensuite bathrooms with showers (the Ground-Floor Room in the main house also has a tub).
 Ours had an impressive domed ceiling, while the Yellow Room's bathroom is covered in chequered mosaics which are surprisingly gentle on the eye (and handy for a monster game of chess).
 The tapering stone shower enclosures are ingeniously practical (if only one’s torso was equally V-shaped), and you’ll find pool towels, bathrobes, toiletries and even bathroom scales.

 Other practicalities include wall-mounted heating/air-con units, satellite TVs, DVD players, Hi-Fi units (there are DVDs and CDs to borrow downstairs) and, in the main house rooms, free WiFi.
 You won’t get high-spec gadgetry such as flat-screen TVs or iPod docks, but somehow that only adds to the charm of the place.
 Baby cots can be added to most rooms, but those wanting an extra bed should book the Red Room or one of the First-Floor Rooms in the main house.